Clarksj4/TurnSystem/README.md

         examplePawn1.Priority = 12;
         exameplPawn2.Priority = 32;

-        // Add the example pawns to the order order.Insert(examplePawn1);
+        // Add the example pawns to the order.
+Pawn2 is first in order order.Insert(examplePawn1);
         order.Insert(examplePawn2);

         // Change pawn's priority.
 Order needs to update position of pawns examplePawn1.Priority = 42;

-        // Pawn positioned correctly in order
+        // Pawn positioned correctly in order.
+Pawn1 is first in order order.UpdatePriority(examplePawn1);
-        order.UpdatePriority(examplePawn1);
+    }

+### Multiple turn orders

+The following is an example of multiple turn orders being used to simulate a team and unit scenario.
+The game consists of multiple teams which take turns to act.
+During a teams turn their units act in a specific order.

+    TurnOrder<int> teamOrder;

+    public void TeamOrderExample()
+    {
+        while (!gameOver)
+        {
+            // Loop through all teams
+            bool teamsRemaining = teamOrder.MoveNext();
+            while (teamsRemaining)
+            {
+                // Proceed to next team in order teamsRemaining = order.MoveNext();
+            }
+        }
+    }

+    public class Team : IPawn
+    {
+        TurnOrder<int> unitOrder;

+        ...

+        public void TurnStart()
+        {
+            // Loop through all units on team bool unitsRemaining = unitOrder.MoveNext();
+            while (unitsRemaining)
+            {
+                // Proceed to next pawn in order unitsRemaining = order.MoveNext();
+            }
+        }

+        ...
     }